Edit: Thanks for your interest in this role! We’ve already closed applications. Check out our careers page to see positions we’re filling right now.

 Unlimited coffee, tea, and any snacks you like at the office.
 Plus, a big data vis library.

 In addition, you’ll learn to work with data and how to create good visualizations.
 You’ll also get many insights into the world of product development and explore the life at, and culture of, a friendly young software company.

 How to apply

-Does all of this sound like something you’d like to do?
+Does all this sound like something you’d like to do?
 Great!
-Send along your CV and tell us about your previous experience, with some examples of your work and how you think it makes you a good fit for this role.
+Send us your CV and portfolio (PDF or link to your website) and tell us about your previous experience and how you think it makes you a good fit for this role.

 We hope you apply, especially if you’re from a group that’s underrepresented in our office.

 David and the Datawrapper Team